Jewish Experiential Education

 Certificate in Jewish Experiential Education

 This certificate program prepares you to serve as an effective leader of experiential educational institutions and programs.
-Designed for youth directors, synagogue program directors, Jewish camp leaders, Israel program leaders and trip leaders, the curriculum focuses on the content, methodology and leadership skills that Jewish educators need to maximize the "teachable moment" that is the essence of experiential education.
+Designed for youth directors, synagogue program directors, Jewish camp leaders, campus professionals, Israel program leaders and trip leaders, the curriculum focuses on the content, methodology and leadership skills that Jewish educators need to maximize the "teachable moment" that is the essence of experiential education.

 Course of Study (18 credits)